PaNOSC-ViNYL/ase/doc/development/python_codingstandard.rst

 don't be surprised if the "offending" code gets fiddled over time to conform to these conventions.

-The ASE project shall follow the generic coding conventions as specified in the `Style Guide for Python Code`_ and `Docstring Conventions`_ PEPs, summarized, clarified, and extended as follows:
+The project shall follow the generic coding conventions as specified in the `Style Guide for Python Code`_ and `Docstring Conventions`_ PEPs, summarized, clarified, and extended as follows:

 * 4 spaces per indentation level.
 No hard tabs.

+* Avoid introducing `trailing whitespaces <http://www.gnu.org/software/emacs/manual/html_node/emacs/Useless-Whitespace.html>`_.

 * Try to use only 7-bit ASCII, no 8-bit strings.